 Finally, as to the danger of listening to "experts", watch as CNBC's Jim Cramer takes investors down the drain!
 A must view!

-Bottom line: Investors who own and trade individual stocks...whether they do it themselves or pay somebody to do it for them...should realistically accept that they will probably underperform the S&P 500.
-The statistics don't lie, nor does the ongoing trend toward index funds.
+Bottom line: Investors who own and trade individual stocks should realistically accept the fact that they will probably underperform the S&P 500.
+The statistics don't lie, nor does the huge growth of index funds.

-However, whether or not they continue with stock-picking strategies or index funds, there is an even more important issue: Both approaches will inevitably experience severe declines once in a while.
+However, whether or not they continue with stock-picking strategies or index funds, there is an even more important issue for investors to consider: Both approaches inevitably experience severe declines, wiping out months or years of gains!

-To match the S&P in good years...which even the "pros" can't seem to do...but lose little or nothing in the down years, there is an even better strategy.
+For the investor to be able to match the S&P in good years...which even the "pros" can't seem to do...but lose little or nothing in the inevitable down periods, there is a better strategy.